mirellarhea/qsafevault/README.md

 ## License

-This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)
+<p>This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)</p>
 ---

 ## Contact

-If you have questions or want help improving this README, open an issue or ping under user's contact listed.
+<p>If you have questions or want help improving this README, open an issue or ping under user's contact listed.</p>
 ---